yucoder14/watcher/README.md

 *addresses* to get the relative location of the machine on the table.
 Districts and addresses are $y$, $x$ coordinates of the machines relative to the table they reside upon.

+The `hostname` and `port` attributes on the `address` tags will be used to make a socket connection.
+The `port` number should be the specified port number that was used to run `tester.py` scripts on the test machines.

 Look at [`dummy.xml`](dummy.xml): <br>
 <img src="img/dummy_example.png" width=500>